Immortalin/perlin/README.md

 Latest Release (1.1.0)
 -----
 The latest release supports dynamic creation of note objects.
 Currently, the note objects that Perlin offers are as follows:
-* CGP-Style Header
+* Header
-* CGP-Style Subheader
+* Subheader
-* CGP-Style Textbox
+* Textbox
-* CGP-Style Keyphrase
+* Keyphrase
-* Basic Header
-* Basic Subheader
+* Chapter header
-* Basic Image
+* Image

+All these objects are available in the multiple styles as follows:
+* CGP
-* Basic Textbox
+* Basic

 As we are early in development, this list is soon to be very extensive with _many_ themes and styles to choose from.